-With regard to the Chief Risk Officer, the Heads of the Risk Management, Compliance and Internal Auditing Departments, the Head of the Anti Money Laundering Service and the higher-level personnel of these areas, these indicators measure their performance in accomplishing their respective control activities with regard to the various types of risk (market, credit, interest rate, liquidity, operational, country, and non-compliance, as well as money laundering and terrorism financing), through the definition of guidelines, policies and methodological rules for managing risk, guaranteeing on-going and independent surveillance of the Group's operations and processes to prevent or identify any anomalous or risky behaviour or situation.
+With regard to the Chief Risk Officer, the Heads of the Risk Management, Compliance and Internal Auditing Departments, the Head of the Anti-Money Laundering Service and the higher-level personnel of these areas, these indicators measure their performance in accomplishing their respective control activities with regard to the various types of risk (market, credit, interest rate, liquidity, operational, country, and non-compliance, as well as money laundering and terrorism financing).
+Performance is measured both in quantitative terms (e.g., value of unexpected operational loss, the number of sanctions received from regulatory entities, etc.) and qualitative terms (e.g., the quality of cooperation with the business in improving the ways in which risk and compliance are managed, reinforcement of the culture/skills of risk and compliance by means of effective risk management guidelines, the development of tools/skills for monitoring risks abroad, etc.).